Year - End Offer Is Live — Get limited-time discounts on MCAD + EV Courses. Avail Offer

 i GET IT is Tata Technologies premier eLearning solution tailored to enhance the proficiency of mechanical and design engineers in utilizing today’s leading MCAD (Mechanical Computer Aided Design) applications and honing their design skills.

-Explore our extensive library of courses covering AutoDesk, AutoCAD, SOLIDWORKS, Catia V5, and a host of other cutting-edge design solutions.
+Explore our extensive library of CAD courses covering AutoDesk, AutoCAD, SOLIDWORKS, Catia V5, and a host of other cutting-edge design solutions.
 With i GET IT, you can access in-depth e-learning modules, tech tips, and new courses designed to sharpen your skills and stay ahead in the ever-evolving field of engineering design.

 Embark on your upskilling journey today by visiting https://www.myigetit.com and take the next step towards mastering CAD software and advancing your career.